 The Department of Meteorology was established in 1965, and is the only UK university department to offer a full range of undergraduate and postgraduate courses in meteorology.
 We are internationally renowned for our excellent research and teaching in atmospheric, oceanic and climate science.

-In the 2008 Research Assessment Exercise, 75% of our research was graded as world leading or internationally excellent.
-Our weighted score places us third in the country in the "Earth Systems and Environmental Science" category, and makes us the highest-graded department focusing on the fundamental science of weather and climate.
+In the most recent Research Excellence Framework results (REF 2014), 86% of our research was graded as world leading or internationally excellent.
+Our weighted score places us third in the country in the "Earth Systems & Environmental Science" category, and makes us the highest-graded department focusing on the fundamental science of weather and climate: we were rated particularly strongly on the new ‘Impact’ metric, and on ‘research environment’.
 Similarly, our unique and comprehensive range of undergraduate and postgraduate courses have always received the highest grade.

-Students and staff find the Department a friendly and informal place the focus of which is the open plan coffee and meeting area on the first floor.
+Students and staff find the Department a friendly and informal place - one focus of which is the open plan coffee and meeting area on the first floor of the Meteorology Building.